MSW-LCSW - Per Diem

 - Provide crisis prevention.

-- The social worker will provide counseling for patients, family and friends whenever indicated at time of diagnosis, regards adjustment to illness, the emotional impact of diagnosis, and charges in lifestyle.
+- The social worker will provide counseling for patients, family and friends whenever indicated at time of diagnosis, regarding adjustment to illness, the emotional impact of diagnosis, and changes in lifestyle.

 - The social worker will offer continuity by maintaining a supportive relationship to patient and family throughout course of illness.

 - On occasions, when it is indicated, the social worker will counsel and support patient and other family in bereavement.